denniepatton/Triton/README.md

 while longer fragments tend to bind nucleosomes asymmetrically nearer to one end or in a pattern indicative of dinucleosomal binding.

-If the user would like to re-generate NCDict.pkl with their own site list or samples, please modify nc_dist.py and nc_analyze.py as needed and overwrite the default NCDict.pkl in future runs.
+If the user would like to re-generate NCDict.pkl with their own site list or samples, please modify nc_dist.py and nc_analyze.py as needed and run the snakemake/analysis in nc_info/, overwriting the default NCDict.pkl for future runs.

 The BED file used, derived from NucMap, is also available: nc_info/hsNuc_iNPSPeak_bedops-intersect.bed

 <img src="misc/NucFragDisplacements_FIT.png">

+### panel_info

+Triton offers a background panel generation and subtraction method in order to account for tumor purity, on the assumption that the provided background samples accurately reflect the coverage and fragmentomic profiles of the non-tumor or background components.
+For a given sample, supplied with an estimated purity or tumor fraction (-tfx), Triton will subtract (1 - tfx) * the background profile for each site's coverage, fragment end coverage, fragment length profile, and nt-resolution fragment length profiles before re-scaling and performing downstream fitting and feature extraction.

+Background panels exist for the provided gene body, TSS, and TFBSx1000 annotations which were generated using 37 standard WGS from healthy donors;
+please reach out for access, as the files are too large for GitHub.
+To generate your own background panel, given a set of samples and an annotation of interest, base your run on the example provided in panel_info.

+To run in background panel subtraction mode, simply select the annotation-matched background panel with "-s" and supply a purity with "-t".
+If using the snakemake, ensure the correct (matching) panel is indicated in config/config.yaml, and that the samples.yaml contains an additional
+"tfx" value for each sample (see config/example_samples_tfx.yaml).

+N.B. that in "region" mode Triton will not generate fragmentation-signal background panels, and will not perform fragmentation-signal subtraction.
+However, scalar feature outputs will still undergo background subtraction as expected.

 ### Methodology

-Triton first breaks up the provided annotation into equal-sized groups of sites (individual mode) or equal-sized groups of (sets of) sites (composite mode), depending on the number of provided cpus.
+Triton first breaks up the provided annotation into equal-sized groups of sites (region/window mode) or equal-sized groups of (sets of) sites (composite-window mode), depending on the number of provided cpus.
 Each group is then run through the generate_profile() routine, which returns site or composite-site region-level features and signal arrays, as well as information about any skipped sites when run in composite mode.
 Once all sites have been analyzed for a given sample, output signals and features are reorganized and saved.